WalkingPizza/arduino-light-show/Command Line Interface/coding-conventions.md

 #### Preliminaries:
 The preliminaries section contains imports of [pseudo-libraries](#pseudolibraries) and the declaration of the `dot` variable.
-The `dot` variable contains the path to the script file in which it is declared.
+The `dot` variable contains the path to the script file in which it is declared (the name _dot_ is therefore chosen to resemble the `.` used to refer to the current directory).
 This is useful when referring to other paths, based on the location of the script.
+If `dot` is used after an import it should be reset, as it might have been overwritten during the import.

 #### Constants:
 Constants are declared in a `declare_constants` function which expects all of the script's command